sleepjie/Valanar/Valanar Superdocument.md

 The Blythe Coast itself is dominated by towering chalk cliffs carved by millennia of relentless waves, forming a rugged and imposing coastline that is as beautiful as it is treacherous.
 The cliff tops are windswept and wild, dotted with hardy grasses and colourful wildflowers that cling to the thin, chalky soil.
 Beneath the cliffs, the sea continues its unending assault, slowly shaping the coast and revealing ancient fossils embedded within the rock.
 Scaling these cliffs and harvesting the eggs of the
 ##### Settlements & Structures

 ##### Military and Naval Power

+---
 ### Caldwynn
 ##### Population and Demographics
-Caldwynn’s majority populations are Human and Orcs.
-Tensions between the two races have never been particularly high in Caldwynn, as the Orcs mostly inhabit the mountain regions where they largely keep to themselves with the occasional interaction through trade.
-It is not uncommon to see Half Orcs in Caldwynn either.
+The population of Caldwynn is predominantly Human, making up the vast majority of its inhabitants.
+Orcs, who have long lived in the mountainous regions to the north, form the largest minority group.
+Relations between the two races have historically been amicable, shaped more by necessity than by mutual respect.
+Orcish communities maintain a semi-autonomous existence in the highlands, engaging in trade with the Human lowlanders and occasionally providing warriors to the kingdom's armies or laborers to its mines.
+Half-Orcs are a common sight in Caldwynn, particularly in border settlements where the two populations intersect.

+Caldwynn’s plains and highlands are home to diverse wildlife: native horse breeds roam semi-wild while deer, boars, foxes, and hares populate the forests and fields, supporting the kingdom’s traditions of hunting and falconry.
+Wolves and other large predators lurk in the wilder reaches, including griffins who largely live in the mountain ranges along the Northern borders to Vitgaard; they are dangerous predators that are as much a threat to livestock as they are symbols of power in noble heraldry.
 ##### History and Founding
-Founded by settlers from the Tohren Isles and established as a kingdom under X less than a century before the Serende’hel Reformation.
-Among the clans who landed and subsequently colonised the western shores of Caldwynn, some began to proclaim themselves as horse lords after realising the clan with the largest hosts of horses were the ones who controlled the lands; having access to a large cavalry who were expertly trained in archery makes for a powerful skirmishing force.
+Caldwynn’s origins lie in the chaotic migrations of the Age of Mists, when seafaring clans landed on its western shores.
+Drawn by the expansive plains and fertile lands, these clans established themselves as agrarian societies, quickly realizing that horses were the key to both prosperity and power.
+Caldwynn’s early history was marked by frequent conflict with neighbouring regions, as well as internal rivalries between the Horse Lords.
 ##### Economy and Currency
 It’s no surprise that a large part of Caldwynn’s foreign exports include horses and riding paraphernalia;  with thousands of acres of open pasture and an excellent standard of care for their mounts, the relationship between not only horses but the horse lords and Caldwynn’s economy is in many ways interlinked.

-Caldwynn’s second major export is food, including grain and
+Leatherworking and blacksmithing are also prominent industries, producing fine saddles, bridles, and armour for both riders and their mounts.

+Agriculture is equally important, with the plains yielding abundant grain crops such as wheat and barley.
+These staples, combined with the country’s livestock production, make Caldwynn a net exporter of food.
+The feudal system ensures that much of this wealth flows upward to the nobility, who reinvest it in their estates and military.
 ##### Culture and Society
 The inhabitants of Caldwynn have had a long history of taming and breeding the native population of stallions.